No regime change in Iran (analysis of the current protest wave)

 The Iranian government showed in 2009 that it has the knowledge and the skill to handle these sort of protests, and I have little doubt it will successfully do so again, especially with the protests this time being on a much smaller scale and without visible leadership.

-If so then before long the protests subside, with this probably becoming increasingly apparent over the next few days.
+If so then before long the protests will subside, with this probably becoming increasingly apparent over the next few days.

 Loading…